The present perfect with avere

 Useful words and phrases

 • Ieri ho sentito un rumore forte e sono diventato nervoso/sorpreso.
-(Yesterday I heard a loud noise and became nervous/surprised.)
+(Yesterday I heard a loud noise and I became nervous/surprised.)

 Use in conversation